ChibiOS/ChibiOS/demos/ATSAMA5D2/RT-SAMA-LWIP-WOLFSSL/readme.txt

 ** TARGET **

-The demo runs on a STM32F476-Discovery board.
+The demo runs on SAMA5D2-XPLAINED

 ** The Demo **